times/doctop/README.md

 This enables `jQuery.ajax()`'s cache feature.

+#### staticExport (default: `false`)

+This allows the parser to consume pages created via Google Docs' "Download as Web page (.html, zipped)" feature.
+For those times when you just don't want to publish a confidential document to the broad intarwebz.

 #### ~~returnJquery (default: `false`)~~ **DEPRECIATED in 1.0.0**

 ~~This returns non-H1 elements as jQuery objects instead of either HTML or text.~~